by Eric B. Hare

 cry, “Oh, how I

-wish!”"
-Then
+wish” Then

 emotion choked

-her words, but I
+her words, and

 knew what she